 As a peaking plant, the facility is not anticipated to have many run hours in a given year, but its strategic value rests in the reliability it offers to both the project participants and the New England region as a whole and its ability to sell its capacity into the forward and real time markets.
-Swanton has "Fast-Start" capabilities, with the ability to produce maximum capable output (24 MW) within ten minutes of being called upon, and is compensated by ISO-NE for that service.
+Swanton has "Fast-Start" capabilities, with the ability to produce maximum capable output (48 MW) within ten minutes of being called upon, and is compensated by ISO-NE for that service.
 It will be incumbent on VPPSA to manage the major maintenance needs of the facility in order to meet the plant's Capacity Supply Obligation in each year to earn capacity revenue from ISO-NE.
-VPPSA has hired a dedicated plant operator at Swanton who is responsible for monitoring day-to-day operation and maintenance activities.
-We view this development as credit positive to the plant's operational profile.
-Facility availability was maintained at 99% during 2013-2015, and capacity factors were below 1%, which reflects the plant's peaking position along the dispatch curve.
-Recent capacity auction results in the region, which are in excess of the capacity revenues paid by the participants, demonstrate the value of the plant for its participants.
+VPPSA has hired a dedicated plant operator at Swanton who is responsible for monitoring day-to-day operation and maintenance activities and we view this as credit positive to the plant's operational profile.